 What do you love about where you live?

 The Love Lettering Project is a community engagement project that asks participants to write letters about what they love about where they live.
 Since 2004, Lindsay Zier-Vogel has been spreading civic love by asking people to create these anonymous love letters to their cities, slip them into The Love Lettering Project’s signature airmail envelopes marked “love.” and distribute them anonymously throughout their communities.

-The Love Lettering Project is a community arts engagement project bringing love letters to strangers.
-It has the capacity to transform strangers’ relationship to public space and their communities through social engagement.
+Thousands of people have participated in over 80 Love Lettering Project events.
+This internationally acclaimed collaborative project has the capacity to transform individuals’ relationship to their communities through social engagement.

-The Love Lettering Project has transcended local media and has been featured in national media for the last two years, including on CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, Toronto Life, The Globe and Mail and CBC Radio’s Definitely Not the Opera and World Report.
+The Love Lettering Project has been deemed one of the 50 reasons to love Toronto by Toronto Life magazine and has been featured in international media, including The Atlantic’s CityLab, NPR, CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, The Globe and Mail and CBC Radio’s Definitely Not the Opera and World Report.
 (More press details here).

-In addition to speaking engagements about community art projects, in 2013, , Lindsay will be heading out on a 5-city UK tour, with funding from the Canada Council for the Arts and Indiegogo supporters.
-She will be partnering with various British arts organizations and events in London, Bristol, Brighton, Nottingham and Liverpool and asking folks across the pond to write love letters to their communities.
-More on the events here!
+In addition to speaking engagements about community art projects, in 2013, Lindsay embarked on a 5-city UK tour, with funding from the Canada Council for the Arts and Indiegogo supporters.
+She partnered with various British arts organizations and events in London, Bristol, Brighton, Nottingham and Liverpool and asked folks across the pond to write love letters to their communities.
+More on the events here.

 Also in 2012, Tourism Toronto commissioned Lindsay to create 500 love letters to spread Toronto-love in Las Vegas and London, England.